duball69/vortex-dapp/README.md

 Vortex Dapp is currently live on Sepolia Testnet.
 You can try it here: [vortexdapp.com](https://vortexdapp.com)

+You can also try it on Base and Optimism, although current lending is 0.2$ per token created, until our fundaraise.
+You can also add funds to the pool, by staking ETH on your preferred chain.

 ## Features

-- **Multi-Chain Support**: Operate on BSC, Arbitrum, Base, Sepolia, and more.
+- **Multi-Chain Support**: Vortex Dapp is optimized to work on Base, OP, Arbitrum, BSC, Sepolia, and others.
 (Currently only live on Sepolia)
+- **Token Creation**: [Launch](launch.vortexdapp.com/factory) new tokens with initial liquidity without costs and without coding.
-- **Staking**: Stake your ETH to contribute to the Vortex LP Lending Pool and earn 40% of the trading fees of tokens created through Vortex.
+- **Staking**: [Stake](launch.vortexdapp.com/stake) your ETH to contribute to the Vortex LP Lending Pool and earn 30% of the trading fees of tokens created through Vortex.
-- **Token Creation**: Launch new tokens with initial liquidity without costs and without coding.
-- **Trading**: Trade tokens created on the Vortex platform.
+- **Trading**: [Trade](launch.vortexdapp.com/trade) tokens created on the Vortex platform.

+### Invest

+If you are interested in seeing Vortex Dapp coming to life and invest on us, feel free to DM one of our cofounders [dcaldeirao1](t.me/dcaldeirao1) or [duball69](duball69).

+### Documentation

+Find more information about Vortex Dapp at our [official docs](docs.vortexdapp.com).

 ### Prerequisites